-- The SL8500 is one's-based (1) and uses negative numbers. - Other libraries use a zero-based (0) with no negative numbers. - The SL8500 uses five parameters: library, rail, column, side, and row. - Legacy StorageTek libraries (e.g. 9310) use: ACS, LSM, panel, row, and column (HLI-PRC).
+- The SL8500 is one's-based (1) and uses negative numbers. - Other libraries use a zero-based (0) with no negative numbers. - The SL8500 uses five parameters: library, rail, column, side, and row. - Legacy StorageTek libraries (such as 9310) use: ACS, LSM, panel, row, and column (HLI-PRC).

-TABLE C-1 Addressing Descriptions
+Table C-1 Addressing Descriptions

 HLI-PRC SL8500 Description ACS Library Number of the specific SL8500 library in a library complex.
 An ACS is a SL8500 library complex.
 There can be multiple SL8500s in a library complex.
-LSM 0 LSM 1 LSM 2 LSM 3 Rail 1 Rail 2 Rail 3 Rail 4 The SL8500 library has four rails that the HandBots travel, which are numbered from top to bottom 1-4 (one's-based).
-ACSLS considers each rail to be a separate LSM , numbered from top to bottom 0-3 (zero-based).
-Panel Panel 0 Panel 1 Panel 2-n Column CAP Drives Storage slots from the front of the library co umns indicate the horizontal location in the library.
-As viewed in the front of the library column and panel numbers start at center of the drive panel (1) and sweep forward with reasing numbers.
-An HLI panel spans across the (The SL8500 does not use panels as an address.)
+LSM 0 LSM 1 LSM 2 LSM 3 Rail Rail 1 Rail 2 Rail 3 Rail 4 The SL8500 library has four rails that the HandBots travel, which are numbered from top to bottom 1-4 (one's-based).
+ACSLS considers each rail to be a separate LSM, numbered from top to bottom 0-3 (zero-based).
+Panel Panel 0 Panel 1 Panel 2-n Column CAP Drives Storage slots Columns indicate the horizontal location in the library.
+As viewed from the front of the library column and panel numbers start at the center of the drive panel (1) and sweep forward with increasing numbers.
+(The SL8500 does not use panels as an address.)
 An HLI panel spans across the width of the library to include both sides (left and right) and both walls (inner and outer) for each LSM.
-Side Wall location HandBot number Outer wall Left (-) Inner wall Right (+) Row Row Rows indicate the vertical locat numbered from the top-down Column Rows for the HLI address are: Rows for the SL8500 address are: Storage panels start at 2 with Column 0 = left and Column 1 = right Storage slots start at Column -3 = left Column +3 = right Rows 0 -12 outer walls Rows 1-13 outer wall Rows 13-26 inner walls Rows 1-14 inner wall Each column in a normal storage panel has 27 rows.
-For a total capacity of 54 cartridges per panel.
+Side Wall location: Outer wall Inner wall HandBot number: Left (-) Right (+) Row Row Rows indicate the vertical location of a tape cartridge and are numbered from the top-down.